 Ramen.
 So simple yet so delicious, a timeless pairing of noodles and broth, not to mention various accoutrements.
-Chewy noodles that have been cooked to the exact level of softness requested by the diner, that is.
-And broths varying from the light and salty kind to one made by slow-cooking pork bones for hours to create a rich, creamy, intense soup base.
-Toppings that usually include pork that's been braised in soy sauce, sake and sugar until it's meltingly tender, plus soft-boiled eggs marinated in a mix of ingredients that are often a closely guarded secret.
+Chewy noodles that have been cooked to the exact level of firmness requested by the diner, broths varying from a light and salty profile to one made by slow-cooking pork bones for hours to create a rich, creamy, intense soup base.
+Toppings that vary from pork that's been braised in soy sauce, sake and sugar until it's meltingly tender, to soft-boiled eggs marinated in a mix of ingredients that are often a closely guarded secret…

-Okay, ramen's not so simple after all, but it is undeniably delicious.
-From creamy tonkatsu style to the lighter miso broth, we’ve assembled our definitive list of the best ramen in Melbourne for 2022:
+Okay, ramen is decidedly not so simple after all, but it is undeniably appetizing.
+With everything from creamy Tonkatsu-style to a lighter Shio-based broth, we’ve assembled our definitive list of the best ramen in Melbourne for 2023: